 Italy's Renzi defies foes, opens way for party leadership battle

-Former Italian prime minister Matteo Renzi resigned as head of the ruling Democratic Party (PD) on Sunday, opening the way for a leadership fight when he will take on foes who are threatening to rip apart the centre-left group.
+Former Italian prime minister Matteo Renzi resigned as head of the ruling Democratic Party (PD) on Sunday, opening the way for a leadership fight in which he will take on rivals threatening to split the centre-left.

 - Posted 19 Feb 2017 23:15

-ROME: Former Italian prime minister Matteo Renzi resigned as head of the ruling Democratic Party (PD) on Sunday, opening the way for a leadership fight when he will take on foes who are threatening to rip apart the centre-left group.
+ROME: Former Italian prime minister Matteo Renzi resigned as head of the ruling Democratic Party (PD) on Sunday, opening the way for a leadership fight in which he will take on rivals threatening to split the centre-left.

 Battling for his political life, Renzi made clear he would seek re-election and warned that the PD's internal feuding was proving a gift to its main opponent in parliament, the anti-establishment 5-Star Movement.

-Ten years after its foundation, the PD is on the cusp of a schism that risks bringing yet more political instability to the euro zone's third largest economy, which has been mauled by years of recession, high unemployment and towering debts.
+A decade after its foundation, the PD is on the cusp of a schism that risks bringing yet more political instability to the euro zone's third-largest economy, which has been mauled by years of recession, high unemployment and towering debt.

+One of Renzi's loudest critics struck an unexpectedly conciliatory note at the end of Sunday's impassioned debate, suggesting that the internal crisis could be resolved.

+"We are feeling great pain at this moment.
+A lot of comrades are coming up to me, taking my hand and saying it is important to stick together.
+This is within reach," said Michele Emiliano, head of the southern Puglia region.

-He did not announce when the ballot would be held, but allies say he is keen to hold it before local elections in June, fearing defeat for the PD then could sink his chances.
+Renzi did not say when the leadership ballot would be held, but allies say he is keen to hold it before local elections in June, fearing that defeat for the PD then could sink his chances.

-Renzi quit as prime minister in December after losing a referendum on his plans for constitutional reform and he is eager to hold a national election as soon as possible in an attempt to regain power.

-His opponents want parliament to carry on until the scheduled end of its term in early 2018, arguing that the PD needs time to draw up a more left-leaning manifesto that bolsters welfare spending and offers no favours to big business.

-Recent opinion polls have put the PD neck-and-neck with the 5-Star Movement, founded by Beppe Grillo, which wants a referendum on Italy's euro membership.
+Recent opinion polls have put the PD neck and neck with the 5-Star Movement, founded by comedian Beppe Grillo, which wants a referendum on Italy's euro membership.

 "Oh Beppe, what a fine present we are offering you by only talking about ourselves," Renzi said.

-Many commentators had expected the dissidents to announce their breakaway movement on Sunday, but they held back from the brink, preferring instead to keep on pounding at Renzi.

-"I am not happy with what I heard here," Bersani told state RAI television.

-If Bersani and his friends do form a new party, polls say they could win well over 5 percent of the vote.
-With the next election likely to be held under proportional representation, such a result could give them more power in the next parliament than if they remain in a Renzi-dominated PD.
+If the dissidents do form a new party, polls say they could win more than 5 percent of the vote.
+With the next election likely to be held under a proportional representation system, such a result could give them more power in the next parliament than if they remain in a Renzi-dominated PD.

 Standing in the street outside the party meeting, a few PD supporters came to urge their leaders to stick together.